SubleXBle/Fail2Ban-Report/README.md

 ## 🆕 What's New in V 0.5.0

+> This Versions new Features are:
-> This Version brings Multiserver Support and several Security enhancements
+>  -  Multiserver Support with Sync Backend
+>  -  Authentication with User Roles

 ⚙️ Backend